anikait1/key-jump/README.md

-# YouTube Music Macros
+# Key Jump

-A browser extension that adds Vimium-style keyboard navigation to YouTube Music.
-Press a key to reveal hint labels on all clickable elements, then type the hint to click.
+A browser extension that adds keyboard hints to any website.
+Press a key to reveal hint labels on clickable elements, then type the hint to click.
+Configure custom selectors on a per-site basis.

 ## Features